 - What you use the vehicle for (work or leisure)

-Almost all states require car insurance coverage, and every state has laws about damage caused by vehicles.
-The penalties for breaking those laws range from a ticket to jail time.
+The penalties for driving without insurance in states where it’s required range from a ticket to jail time.
 Even if you have insurance, you could still be breaking the law if you don’t have the right amount of coverage.
 Don’t risk getting a penalty that could cost you money, time, or your driving privileges.

 Insurance companies offer a selection of discounts to draw customers from all stages of life.
 For example, homeowners can get discounts if they bundle car insurance with their home insurance policy.
 And a clean driving record could pay off with a company that offers a safe-driver discount.
 When comparing your options, don’t be afraid to ask insurance companies what kind of discounts they can offer you.